-

 Building Automated Tests with WordPress Playground

+There’s now a official documentation page about end-to-end testing with Playground.
 A big advantage of WordPress Playground is that it can start a new WordPress site quickly and be configured during boot.
-Both of these features are important for automated testing, so Playground seems like a good fit for testing WordPress projects.
-Previously Jan and I worked on the Playground tester which automatically tests Playground compatibility…
+Both of these features are important for automated testing, so Playground seems like…

 -